tagtogorg/tagtog-doc/webeditor.md

       {% include image.html name="editor/toolbar/adjudication-merging-actions.png" width="300" %}
     </div>
     <div class="two-third-col">
-      <h4>Pre-annotations</h4>
+      <h4>Pre-selections</h4>
-      <p>Here you can select whether pre-selections or pre-deselections are activated or deactivated.
+      <p markdown="1">Here you can turn on/off [pre-selections or pre-deselections](#pre-selections).
 You can also turn on/off case sensitivity.</p>
-      <p>Each time you load a new document, the default settings from <i>Settings > Annotations</i> will apply.
-The changes in this menu won't change these default values and only will affect the current document.
-There are two types of pre-annotations: pre-selections and pre-deselections.
-You can find more information about pre-annotations <a href="#pre-annotations">here</a>.
+      <p markdown="1">Each time you load a new document, the [default settings from your project](projects.html#pre-selections) will apply.
+The changes in this menu won't change the default values.
+That is, the changes here only affect the current document.
     </p>
     </div>
     <div class="one-third-col">
-      {% include image.html name="editor-pre-annotations.PNG" width="300" %}
+      {% include image.html name="editor/toolbar/pre-selections.png" width="300" %}
     </div>
     <div class="two-third-col">
       <h4>Save a document</h4>